manijangid78/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M00Lab00_Validate_lab_environment.md

     - On the next tab, leave all selections to default and click **Save** again.

-3. Your **Practice** environment should now show in the list of Environments.
+3. Your **Dev** environment should now show in the list of Environments.

 4. Your environment may take a few minutes to provision.
 Refresh the page if needed.
-When your environment is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**
+When your environment is prepared, select your **Dev** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**

 3. Explore the different areas in **Settings** that you are interested in but do not make any changes yet.